 - Some schools have opted out of using the Mid-Semester tool in Canvas because they are promoting other methods of soliciting mid-semester evaluations.

-What is the Mid-Semester Feedback Schedule for Spring 2020?
+What is the Mid-Semester Feedback Schedule for Fall 2020?

 For schools that have opted to participate with Mid-Semester Feedback, this tool will automatically follow the schedule outlined here:

-- Instructor Tool Opens: December 13 at 4:30 p.m.: The instructor tool appears in the course navigation bar (students do not see this tool) and form opens for faculty who wish to add up to four custom questions.
-The Student Tool also appears on this date, but if students click on it before the feedback open date, the student will only see the feedback open/close dates.
+- Instructor Tool Opens: August 6 at 11:00 p.m.: The tool appears in the course navigation bar and instructors can begin creating/editing the survey (instructors can add up to four custom questions).
+Students will also see the tool, but if students click on it before the feedback open date, the student will only see the feedback open/close dates.

-- Feedback Close: March 6 at 9 p.m.: The form closes for feedback from students.*
+- Feedback Close: October 5 at 5 p.m.: The survey closes for feedback from students.*

 * Faculty are able to view student responses immediately upon submission.

-Why is the Mid-Semester Feedback Instructor tool not appearing in my course navigation?
+Why is the Mid-Semester Feedback tool not appearing in my course navigation?

 - Your school may not be participating in Mid-Semester Feedback.